waterjugs/SYN-AUTO-SEEDING-SCRIPT/README.md

 - Extract the zip file
 - Double click on `enable.bat` to run
 - Click the `More info` button on defender pop up
 > Why are you seeing this pop up?
 Because I am not paying microsoft for a certificate to run this script.
-If you have concerns about the code you can check all of it in notepad++ the exe files have the instructions they execute at the bottom of the file.
+If you have concerns about the code you can check all of the exe files in notepad++.
+The exe files have the instructions they execute at the bottom of the file.

 ![first](https://github.com/waterjugs/SYN-AUTO-SEEDING-SCRIPT/blob/screenshots/Windows%20Security%2001.png)